railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 in which the quantities of the selected product can be expressed.
 So if you set the rounding to 1.00, you will not be able to manufacture half a piece.
 The :guilabel:`Efficiency` of the product lets you indicate the percentage you lose during manufacturing.
 This loss can be defined for the finished product or for each raw materials (components) line.
 The impact of this efficiency figure is that OpenERP will reserve more raw materials for manufacturing than you would otherwise use just from the Bill of Materials calculations.

-The final part of the third tab lets you set some properties for the product's manufacturing processes.
+The final part of this tab lets you set some properties for the product's manufacturing processes.
 These will be detailed further on in the chapter in the section about configurable products.

 .. index::
    single: BoM; multi-level